LMFonville/eyetracking-analysis/README.md

 ## Introduction

 This repository describes a series of processing steps that I use to analyse eye-tracking data.
 These can be run directly from R and will produce a csv output of the preprocessed data and will also render reports as html files for quality control.
 There are several R packages needed to run this pipeline (currently: dplyr, ggplot2, cowplot, markdown).
 Below are links of examples of the output as an html report with figures and code.
+I have only used this with my Tobii acquired eyegaze data.

 The main motivation was to make the processing steps easier to follow by visualising what is happening and providing a direct reference to the underlying code in the report.